 In Canada, no brokerage, agent or discount brokerage can publish sold data or historical information about a property.
 That’s why pictures of sold homes are blurred out or removed and why virtually every real estate firm asks you to contact an agent in order to get more detailed information on a property’s history.
 But this could change.

 In 2011, the Competition Bureau launched action against the Toronto Real Estate Board (TREB) to force the country’s largest real estate board to allow the publication of sales data, among other information.
-This case is still before the courts but Canada isn’t the first country to tackle this issue of public data and private rights.
+In August 2018, the Supreme Court refused to hear TREB’s case so the door is now open for sold data to be published.
+But as of yet, it is not readily available across the country.
 In the UK and America, buyers and sellers and anyone with even a casual interest have access to sold data — and the availability of this information drastically changed each country’s real estate market.

 Here’s a province by province guide on where to find real estate sold data in Canada:

 |Province||Data Publicly Available?||Where Can I Find Out More?|

 |New Brunswick||Yes, data available dating back to 2009.
 You will need a PAN, PID or a street address to get data, or you can search using a map.||Service New Brunswick|

 |Nova Scotia||Yes, data available dating back to 2010 but it’s gated.
 You must have an Assessment Account Number (AAN) or a PIN Number.||Nova Scotia Property Assessment|

 |Ontario||Evaluating TREB ruling.
 Some smaller brokerage websites started to share information as early as December 2017.||MongoHouse or HouseSigma|

 |Alberta||Evaluating TREB ruling, however, information can be found on some sites, such as the Alberta government’s registries site.
 You will need to create an account and pay for specific information.||Alberta Land Titles Spatial Information System|